May 1st, 2020

 February 15th, 2013

 As Chair of a social enterprise called DECIPHer Impact, I was recently involved in recruiting the organisation’s first Chief Executive.
-The recruitment process is outlined in the diagram below.
 The process proved incredibly insightful for both me and the organisation.
 Here are a few of the insights:

 Insight 1: The Importance of Multiple ‘Touches’